SaxySam/Git_Instructions/README.md

 * **Manual Resolution** will allow you to manually type or edit a line to resolve the conflict
 * **Reset to Base** will remove any lines injected into the result file

-Once you have resolved all conflicts in a file and are happy with the state of the result file in the lower window, you can select the blue button labelled "*Complete Merge*" in the bottom right corner of the lower window.
+Once you have resolved all conflicts in a file and are happy with the state of the result file, you can integrate and commit the changes and reintegrate the file.
+In the lower window, you can select the blue button labelled "*Complete Merge*" in the bottom right corner of the lower window to save the changes.

 ***Once all conflicts have been resolved, you must stage the affected files and commit them as a new push.***